 overwhelmingly stated their support for greater disclosure.

 A poll by the Public Policy Institute of California in

-October 2013 found 84 percent of likely California voters
+October 2013 found 84% of likely California voters favored

-funding sources in initiative campaigns.
-Those in favor
+sources in initiative campaigns.
+Those in favor included

 DISCLOSE is an acronym for Democracy is Strengthened by

 The California Clean Money Campaign is a non-partisan

 501(c)(3) organization that has been dedicated to educating